DHZ-calendar/SchoolCalendar/SchoolCalendar/GUIDE.md

 Now open the menu at the upper left corner, click the `Manage entities` button, open the instance you want to edit (like `Teacher`) and start adding the objects you will need to have the service working (using the button `+ Add new`).
 We make a brief tour of them:

 - **Teacher**: the teachers in your school.
 For every teacher an account will be created, so that the teacher in question will be able to consult her own timetable whenever she wises.
 The ```username``` is the login credential (so choose it carefully, no spaces are available).
 We advise using lowercase `firstname_lastname`, i.e. `dante_alighieri`.
 The `email` address that you insert will receive an email by the website, so that every teacher can choose her own password and finish the registration (you will not need her to finish the registration, the Teacher will be usable in the system as soon as you create it)!
-The email is not sent automatically, but rather it is sent clicking the button left menu -> Manage entities -> Teachers -> Send Invite.
+The email is not sent automatically, but rather it is sent clicking the button left menu -> `Manage entities` -> `Teachers` -> `Send Invite`.
 - **Course**: for instance, class IA or whatever.
 The field `Year` is a number (not Roman!) for the year of the class (in our example, class IA has `Year` field set to 1).
 The section would instead be `A`.
 - **Room**: for maximal flexibility, you can optionally register into the system all the rooms of your school.
 In this way, you can keep track of the conflicts happening in the rooms (the same room cannot be used concurrently by too many courses).
 Watch out, the field `Capacity` does not stand for how many pupils can fit into the room, but how many courses can be there concurrently (imagine a large laboratory or the gym, we may have multiple courses all having class there at the same time).
 We still expect that the vast majority of the rooms will have capacity of 1.
 - **Subject**: the subjects taught in the school (Maths, Literature and so on).